 Address: Old Town Square | 10415 North St., Fairfax, VA

-The City of Fairfax holds its annual Festival of Lights & Carols on December 4th.
+The City of Fairfax holds its annual Festival of Lights & Carols.
 Come see the annual lighting of the Christmas Tree, with live music, hot cider, s’mores and other activities throughout the day.

 Address: Town of Occoquan

 With the town entirely decorated, the holidays are a special time in Occoquan and HolidayFest is fun for the whole family!

 - Annual Tree Lighting & Shop Late: November 19, 2022 at 6pm

 - Shop, Dine & Win Passport Event: November 19-December 4, 2022

 - Visit Santa and Holiday Concerts, December 3-4, 2022

 - Gingerbread House Contest, December 3-4, 2022